chrisgrieser/nvim-genghis

 File operations

-• .moveSelectionToNewFile: Prompts for a new file name and moves the current selection to that new file.
+• moveSelectionToNewFile: Create a new file and move the current selection to it.
 (Visual Line command, the selection is moved linewise.)

 The following applies to all commands above:

-3. All movement and renaming commands update import statements to the renamed file (if the LSP supports workspace/willRenameFiles).
+3. All movement and renaming commands update import statements, if the LSP supports workspace/willRenameFiles.

 Copy operations